 A closed-end mortgage, also known as a closed mortgage, is a form of loan that can’t be prepaid, renegotiated, or refinanced without the lender charging breakage fees or other penalties.

 This form of loan is appropriate for homeowners who do not expect to move very soon and are willing to commit for a longer period of time in return for a reduced interest rate.
 Closed-end mortgages also prevent you from pledging collateral that has previously been committed to someone else.

-Closed-end Mortgage Definition
+Closed-end Mortgage explained

 A mortgage loan that has been fully financed at the time of closing.
 In contrast, an open-end mortgage allows the principal balance to grow over time.
 A house loan is usually a closed-end loan, whereas a construction loan is usually an open-end loan.

 A closed-end mortgage might have a fixed or variable interest rate, but the borrower is subject to a number of limitations.

 Closed-end mortgages, for example, prevent borrowers from utilizing the equity they’ve established in their property as security for subsequent loans.
 So, if a borrower is 15 years into a 30-year, closed-end mortgage and has returned half of their debt, they are unable to obtain a home equity loan or other kind of financing without first obtaining permission from the original lender and paying a breaking fee.
 In addition, if a closed-end mortgage borrower pays down their principle early, they will be charged a prepayment penalty.